-Coworking is where an office space or working environment is utilised by individuals working independently or collaboratively in a shared space, from varying business sectors, to share equipment, ideas, and industry knowledge.
+Co-working is where an office space or working environment is utilised by individuals working independently or collaboratively in a shared space, from varying business sectors, to shared equipment, ideas, and industry knowledge.

-The most obvious benefit of coworking is the flexibility it can offer, which is why it can be popular with entrepreneurs and business start-ups.
+The most obvious benefit of co-working is the flexibility it can offer, which is why it's becoming so popular with entrepreneurs and business start-ups.
 Whether you’re looking for office space for a few days per month, or need somewhere with 24/7 access, this style of workplace can be the perfect fit.